docker/docs/engine/userguide/storagedriver/overlayfs-driver.md

   such operation is the *copy-up* operation.
 Suppose that  your application calls `fd1=open("foo", O_RDONLY)` and then `fd2=open("foo", O_RDWR)`.
 In this case, your application expects `fd1` and `fd2` to refer to the same file.
-However, due to a copy-up operation that occurs after the first calling to `open(2)`, the descriptors refer to different files.
+However, due to a copy-up operation that occurs after the second calling to `open(2)`, the descriptors refer to different files.

   `yum` is known to be affected unless the `yum-plugin-ovl` package is installed.